 The breaking of the staff beauty is the death of the God-man, Jesus.
 The Shepherd, who is God Himself, is the One who broke the staff.
 It was actually God and Jesus, not any man, who broke His beloved staff that He named Beauty.
 God says that He Himself did it.
 He used evil men, but ultimately it was God Himself who killed Jesus to pay the price for the sins of all mankind (Isaiah 53:10; John 10:15-18).

 This verse is my only important translation change from KJV in Zechariah 11.
 All versions that I have seen translate as KJV, "that I might break My covenant which I had made with all the peoples," using the past perfect tense, "which I had made".
-There is no past perfect in Hebrew.
-Any time you see past perfect in the Old Testament, it is the translator's judgment.
+There is no past perfect in this verse.
+The use of past perfect is the translator's judgment, not part of the text.
 It should be translated "that I might break My covenant, which I then made with all the peoples."
 God says that He broke His staff Beauty in order that He might break His covenant and then make it with all the peoples (v.
 10).

 The Shepherd is the One who made the covenant.
 Another proof that the Shepherd is God.